vedmakk/a11y-deepsee/README.md

 Other Apple Silicon models should work.
 Intel Macs are untested.
 Windows / Linux users will need to swap the audio backend and maybe adjust the camera index.

----
+## 🤝 Contributing

 Have fun exploring your surroundings _by ear_!
 PRs improving the depth-to-audio mapping or adding proper sounds are very welcome.
+Just open an issue or submit a pull request.

+## 📜 License

+MIT — use freely, modify openly, and share widely.
+See the LICENSE file for details.

+---

+© 2025 — Jan Mittelman